-The term 'Hyperinflation' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Hyperinflation' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 In the field of economics, hyperinflation proves to be inflation, or rising prices over time, that is extremely high and even beyond controlling.
 This state of the economy exists as the overall levels of pricing in a certain country are rising sharply and quickly at the same time as the actual values of these economic goods remain roughly the same price as measured in other more stable currencies.
 In other words, the nation’s own currency is diminishing in value rapidly, commonly at rate that grows in pace.

 The IASB, or International Accounting Standards Board, gives a precise definition of hyperinflation.
 They state that when the rate of inflation during three cumulative years nears one hundred percent total, or at least twenty-six percent each year compounded annually for three consecutive years, then hyperinflation has been reached.
 Other economists such as Cagan have declared hyperinflation to be when inflation is greater than fifty percent each month.
 Hyperinflation can witness the overall price levels go up by five to ten percent and higher even in single days for extended periods of time.
 This stands in sharp contrast to regular inflation which is commonly only reported over a quarterly or annual basis.